There’s No Such Thing As A Silly Question

 Q: Which type of fastener should be used to install asphalt shingles – nails or staples?

 A: IKO agrees with and supports the ARMA position that nails are the preferred method of fastening asphalt roof shingles due to their superior holding strength.
 The following fastening tips apply to most IKO shingles; (check specific product application instructions for further information):

-See article on fastener requirements or ARMA Nail Application of Asphalt Strip Shingles for New and Recover Roofing Form for more information.
+See the technical bulleting from ARMA Nail Application of Asphalt Strip Shingles for New and Recover Roofing Form for more information.

 Q: Do I need to peel the release tape off the shingles?